 The Board holds regular meetings with larger shareholders and regards the annual general meeting as a good opportunity to communicate directly with shareholders via an open question and answer session.

 The Company lists contact details on its website and on all announcements released via RNS, should shareholders wish to communicate with the Board.

-The resolutions put to a vote at the next and past AGMs can be found in the AGM information section of the company’s website.
+The resolutions put to a vote at the next and past AGMs can be found under news in the corporate section of this website.

 4. Meeting the needs and objectives of your shareholders

 Directors should develop a good understanding of the needs and expectations of the company’s shareholders, as well as the motivations behind shareholder voting decisions.

 No board ever wants to find itself in a position where it is voted down by shareholders.
 Accordingly, it is in the interests of the company to understand the view of shareholders before a potentially controversial or unusual proposal is put to them.

 Companies with a dominant shareholder must be particularly aware of the need to hear the voices of and protect the interests of minority shareholders and must therefore consider whether it is necessary to put in place contractual arrangements such as a relationship agreement.